stfbk/mqttsa/readme.md

 -p PORT             Specify the port, if not specified: 1883
 --md                Add flag --md to perform the malformed data attack
 --ni                Add flag --ni to perform non intrusive attacks
---tls=TLS_CERT      Specify the path for a CA certificate to use to connect using tls
+--tls               Specify the path for a CA certificate to use when connecting with TLS.
+If required by the brocker, specify also the path to a client certificate and key with, respectively, the "--cert" and "--key" options
 ```

 The attacks implemented are the following: